gearr short + abhainn Scottish Gaelic river. Population - 6,450.

 Not just any old beach, though, this is part of the Galloway and Southern Ayrshire UNESCO™ Biosphere and, as should be known by now, they don't hand them awards out willy-nilly.

-The beach is the reason they started coming with the railway in the 1850s but this is slightly too far south to be considered the "Costa Clyde".
-Ayr did and still gets most of Scotland's south-west coast's attention, not that there's an awful lot left to write home about.
+The beach is the reason sunseekers started coming with the railway in the 1850s but is slightly too far south to be considered the 'Costa Clyde'.
+Ayr did and still gets most of this stretch of Scotland's coast's attention, not that there's an awful lot left to write home about.

 Not since you lot went jetting off to Torremolinos with Thomson™s in the '70s and it was either rampant opportunism or an entirely different climate when some Victorian bloke woke one morning and thought "I've got a good idea."

-Some people still do come as evidenced by the handful of RVs parked up near the beach and the Tourist Information soldiers on by flogging knick-knacks.
+Pockets of people still do come as evidenced by the handful of RVs parked near the beach and the Tourist Information soldiers on by flogging knick-knacks.

 Hiking types can haul themselves up into the surrounding hills and with the sun out, this could be worthy of an 'overnighter'?